golang/tools/internal/mcp/design/design.md

 Client sessions can call the spec method `ListPrompts` or the iterator method `Prompts` to list the available prompts, and the spec method `GetPrompt` to get one.

-**Differences from mcp-go**: We provide a `NewPrompt` helper to bind a prompt handler to a Go function using reflection to derive its arguments.
+**Differences from mcp-go**: We provide a `NewServerPrompt` helper to bind a prompt handler to a Go function using reflection to derive its arguments.
 We provide `RemovePrompts` to remove prompts from the server.

 ### Resources and resource templates